 - 24.3 The name of the Championship shall be the Sailing World Championships ("the Championships").
-If there is a title sponsor, the title sponsor name may be inserted in the Championships' title, as approved by the Board. - 24.3.1 The Championships shall be held once every four years, two years prior to the Olympic Sailing Competition.
-It shall be the first Olympic Qualification event for all nations. - 24.3.2 Only the events and equipment included in the next Olympic Sailing Competition and the next Paralympic Sailing Competition (if and when applicable) shall be included in the programme of the Championships. - 24.3.3 The Championships shall be the class world championship of the Olympic Classes. - 24.3.4 The format of the Championships shall be decided by World Sailing. - 24.3.5 The start date for the Championships shall be in August, except that, if the start date of the Olympic Sailing Competition is in September, the start date for the Championships may also be in September but no later than the Olympic start date.
-The Board may change this date when there is good reason. - 24.3.6 The decision process and timelines for the selection of venue and contract award for the Championships are: - (a) Preliminary bids shall be received by World Sailing from a Member National Authority by 1st November, five years before the Championships. - (b) Final bids shall be received by 1 March, four years before the Championships. - (c) The venue shall be decided by World Sailing in May, four years before the Championships. - (d) The contract between World Sailing and the organizers shall be signed not less than three years before the Championships - (e) The qualification system shall be determined by World Sailing not less than two years before the Championships. - (f) The notice of race shall be approved by World Sailing not less than one year before the event. - 24.3.7 Notwithstanding Regulation 24.3.2 above the organizing authority for a Sailing World Championship may, with World Sailing approval, also include events using potential future Olympic or Paralympic equipment or disciplines.
+If there is a title sponsor, the title sponsor name may be inserted in the Championships' title, as approved by the Board. - 24.3.1 Only the events and equipment included in the next Olympic Sailing Competition and the next Paralympic Sailing Competition (if and when applicable) shall be included in the programme of the Championships. - 24.3.2 The Championships shall be the class world championship of the Olympic Classes. - 24.3.3 The format of the Championships shall be decided by World Sailing. - 24.3.4 The organizing authority for a Sailing World Championship may, with World Sailing approval, also include events using potential future Olympic or Paralympic equipment or disciplines.

-Sailing World Cup Regattas
+World Cup Final